 In addition, Le Roex has authored or co-authored 86 articles in peer-reviewed journals; two chapters in books; 23 extended abstracts and 95 abstracts.
 His collaborations with other academic institutions and colleagues extend to the US, France, Germany, England, Botswana and Kenya.

-Professor Petersen was the Head of Strategy at Anglo Platinum Corporation and a member of the executive committee.
-He has extensive experience of management at various levels within the University and industry sectors; he holds full professorship from the Cape Technikon where he also represented Senate at their Council; and he is an extraordinary professor in the Department of Chemical Engineering at the University of Stellenbosch.
-He has played a key role in various initiatives within higher education, industry and science councils.
-He is the founder of the first cohort of industry research organisations in the minerals and energy sectors, and has been actively involved in strategic planning in the Science and Technology Sector, Black Economic Empowerment, Joint Venture formation and Scenario Development.
-Professor Petersen is serving on various technical, editorial and advisory committees (i.e. Universities, International Journals, International Conferences, NRF, Water Research Commission, NSTF, Department of Science and Technology (DST), NACI, Minerals Education Trust Fund, DST Centres of Excellence, etc) is actively involved and has consulted widely to the South African chemical and metallurgical process industries.
-He is a former Executive Vice-President: Research and Development at Mintek.
+Francis has extensive experience of management at various levels within the University and industry sectors.
+He believes in teamwork, and has played a key role in various initiatives within higher education, industry and science councils.
+He is the founder of the first cohort of industry research organisations in the minerals and energy sectors (M & E G9), and has been actively involved in strategic planning with regard to R&D in the Science & Technology Sector, Joint Venture formation and Scenario Development.
+Francis is serving on various national and international technical, editorial and advisory committees, is actively involved and has consulted widely to the South African engineering & the built environment industries.
+He has published over 150 technical papers & conference proceedings in international journals.

 Professor Don Ross was appointed Dean of the Faculty of Commerce on 1 June 2010.